Golden Tour: Synopsis

 After the interval, the dancers rose from the stage atop of illuminated motorcycles and Minogue appeared at the top of the stage ramp.
 She performed "Slow", starting the fourth section of the show, At the Biker Rally.
 Minogue and her backing vocalists then went on to perform "Kids", before the lights were dimmed and a rendition of "The One" was performed.
 Minogue then sang "Stop Me from Falling", where the section concluded.

-The fifth section, At the Picnic After the Biker Rally, began with a medley of "Wouldn't Change a Thing" and "I'll Still Be Loving You", where Minogue performed whilst moving around the stage with a male dancer, followed by "Especially for You".
+The fifth section, At the Picnic After the Biker Rally, began with a medley of "Wouldn't Change a Thing" and "I'll Still Be Loving You", where Minogue performed whilst moving around the stage with the dancer Anders Nielsen, followed by "Especially for You".
 She then performed "Lost Without You", complete with a laser show, and "All the Lovers".
 The section finished with the conclusion of this song, following the use of rainbow coloured lights and multiple confetti drops.

-The video screens then displayed the logo of the penultimate "Studio 54" section, with Minogue entering through the stage doors wearing a bespoke golden dress, featuring 120,000 Preciosa crystals.
+The video screens then displayed the logo of the penultimate "Studio 54" section, with Minogue entering through the stage doors wearing a bespoke golden dress, alluding to the Spinning Around video.
+This dress feature near 120,000 Preciosa crystals.
 She performed a medley consisting of then-unreleased song "New York City", "Raining Glitter" and "On a Night Like This".
 A chugging steam train sound effect then followed, as Minogue performed a disco rendition of "The Loco-Motion".
 Concluding the section, "Spinning Around" was performed, with golden ribbons fired across the audience.

 Minogue then thanked the audience and vacated the stage with her dancers, as the lights dimmed.
 The video screen showed a blue, sparkling background before Minogue reappeared and began the encore of the show, The Nashville Rider, performing "Love at First Sight".
 Minogue then performed an extended version of the album's lead single, "Dancing", and concluded the show by thanking her team and audience and exiting through the stage doors.